CiscoCloud/kubernetes-ansible/README.md

 For this setup you will need 1 host that would be `kubernetes master` and some amount of hosts as `minions`.
 I suggest you using at least 2 minion nodes to test flannel or any other networking for kubernetes.

-If you already have prepared hosts you cat provide simple ansible inventory and update group variables in `group_vars/all.yml`
+If you already have prepared hosts you can provide simple ansible inventory (sample is in root of project) and update group variables in `group_vars/all.yml` if it's needed.

 Also you can provision hosts on OpenStack using Terraform.
 Examples provided in `terraform/` folder.
 Copy sample `.tf` file in project home, fill in all fields and provide number of nodes ( e.g. 1 control and 3 worker nodes ).

+### Firewall notice
+If you running on some cloud provider make sure that firewall configuration permits traffic beetween nodes.

+Port list on roles:
+TBD

 ### Run ansible playbooks